elastxy/beautiful-jekyll/tutorials.md

 The core concept of ElastXY is `Application`.
 You can start defining your own by creating a Maven project from a blueprint by running following command in an empty directory of your choice:

-`mvn archetype:generate -DarchetypeGroupId=org.elastxy -DarchetypeArtifactId=elastxy-app-archetype -DarchetypeVersion=0.1.0-SNAPSHOT`
+`mvn archetype:generate -DarchetypeGroupId=org.elastxy -DarchetypeArtifactId=elastxy-singlecolony-archetype -DarchetypeVersion=0.1.0-SNAPSHOT`

-When prompted, insert "com.acme" as groupId and "MathXY" as artifactId, leaving default package and version (by always hitting Enter).
+When prompted, insert "com.acme" as groupId and 'MathXY' as artifactId, leaving default package and version (by always hitting Enter).

-Now you should see a simple Maven project structure, bundling an initial example `Application`.
+Now you should see a simple Maven project structure, bundling an initial example `Application` named "MathXY".

 ### Step 2: Change default `Target` value

 Every `Application` comes with a `Benchmark` configuration for testing algorithm performance after any parameters change.
 Think of it as our default values, for now.

 Default `Target` for this `Application` is 235000, as you can see in configuration file here:
-`src/main/resources/benchmark.json`
+`src/main/resources/singlecolony/benchmark.json`

 For the sake of curiosity, you can also set your own magic number, opening configuration file and putting your number (say 777) near target parameter: